Should you buy an integrated solution, best-in-breed, or build in house?

-In fact, it’s not that difficult to integrate modern solutions.
-Only outdated solutions don’t offer APIs, and the most advanced ones make it easy to synch data.
-In our case, two of our solutions integrate directly and we use Zapier for feeding data from others.
+It’s not that difficult to integrate modern solutions.
+Only outdated solutions don’t offer APIs, and the most advanced ones make it easy to sync data.
+In our case, two of our solutions integrate directly, and we use Zapier to connect the others.

 3. You’ll save money because we won’t charge you extra for this functionality.

 Ultimately, if the functionality isn’t delivering, you’ll waste money.
-For us, it meant having to pay a software developer to design landing pages, because the promised included functionality was extremely basic.
+For us, this meant having to pay a software developer to design landing pages, because the promised included functionality was extremely basic.

 When large companies get it right